TMD Treatment in Durant at Westside Family Dentistry

 When functioning normally, the jaw joint or temporomandibular joint facilitates smooth lower jaw movement, allowing patients to easily speak, chew, and swallow.
 However, for some patients, this critical connective joint can lose its ability to function correctly over time, leading to a number of complications.
 Known as temporomandibular joint dysfunction (TMD), the numerous problems caused by joint issues can compromise an individual’s ability to perform basic oral functions without pain or discomfort.

 At Westside Family Dentistry, our Durant dentists offer specialized treatment for alleviating TMD symptoms and helping patients regain total oral function.
-We offer a range of minimally invasive and comprehensive treatments in order to provide our patients with treatment specifically tailored to their unique case of TMD.
+We offer a range of minimally invasive and comprehensive treatments in order to provide our patients with a treatment specifically tailored to their unique case of TMD.

 What is Joint Dysfunction?

-The mandible (jaw) is connected to the skull via condyles, rounded edges which glide along corresponding sockets at the base of skull.
+The mandible (jaw) is connected to the skull via condyles, rounded edges which glide along corresponding sockets at the base of the skull.
 Between these temporomandibular joints (TMJ) lie soft tissue discs which absorb the shock that comes from performing basic movements.
 When these pieces work together in a synchronized fashion, jaw movement is easy and pain-free.

 However, when one part of the joint fails to function properly, patients are at risk of developing temporomandibular joint dysfunction.
 TMD refers to any number of conditions characterized by pain in the jaw, head, or any of the surrounding tissues, as well as restricted jaw movement.
 While there is no single cause of TMD, symptoms indicate a correlation between jaw trauma, bruxism, and orthodontics as risk factors for developing TMD.